 Regulations made under the Laboratory and Specimen Collection Centre Licensing Act enable a Part A pharmacist, an intern, a registered pharmacy student or a pharmacy technician to perform certain POCT, and to take a blood sample from an individual if required, for the exclusive purpose of assisting individuals with the management of their medication to treat chronic disease.
 The POCT named in the regulations are:

 4. Prothrombin time and International Normalized Ratio.

-This expansion of scope of practice comes into effect on July 1, 2022.
+This expansion of scope of practice came into effect on July 1, 2022.

 Ontario Health offers pharmacies 24/7 access to patient care information at no cost, through one of two provincial clinical viewers (ConnectingOntario and ClinicalConnect) designated by region.
 The viewers provide a complete history for monitoring progress of treatments, supporting chronic disease and medication management, and the delivery of Ministry of Health pharmacy programs such as MedsChecks and Pharmaceutical Opinions.
 The dynamic, near real-time view of patients’ health information, including laboratory test results and dispensed medications, enhances clinical decision-making and helps improve patient outcomes.

 Information for Patients

 As regulated healthcare professionals, pharmacy professionals help enhance patient outcomes and contribute to healthier communities and a high performing, collaborative health system.
 Pharmacy professionals are an important part of a patient’s healthcare team, supporting the medical management of chronic medical conditions such as diabetes and high blood pressure.
 They are expected to ensure that testing is appropriate for the individual circumstances of each patient to help them manage chronic health conditions.